danim7/inode_count_modifier/README.md

 By default (/etc/mke2fs.conf), mkfs.ext4 creates a filesystem using a inode ratio value of 16384 bytes-per-inode, and a inode size of 256 bytes.
-This will create filesystem with the following characteristics:
+This will create filesystems with the following characteristics:

 | Filesystem size | Number of inodes | Space used by inode tables |